Low FODMAP Burnout: Staying Motivated Through Elimination

 Shrink your repertoire on purpose

-Here's the counterintuitive fix when you're overwhelmed: eat fewer different things, not more.
+The counterintuitive fix when you're overwhelmed: eat fewer different things, not more.

 What a working rotation looks like:

-- A protein + grain + vegetable template you can run five different ways (chicken + rice + zucchini, salmon + rice + spinach)
+• A protein + grain + vegetable template you can run five different ways (chicken + rice + zucchini, salmon + rice + spinach)

-- Two reliable breakfasts (scrambled eggs with spinach, or a tested low-FODMAP serve of oats with a small handful of blueberries)
+• Two reliable breakfasts (scrambled eggs with spinach, or a tested low-FODMAP serve of oats with a small handful of blueberries)

-- One or two freezer-friendly meals you batch cook on Sunday
+• One or two freezer-friendly meals you batch cook on Sunday

-- A "too tired to cook" fallback (canned tuna, rice, a cucumber)
+• A "too tired to cook" fallback (canned tuna, rice, a cucumber)

-That's it.
+That's enough.
 You're not writing a cookbook.
 You're keeping yourself fed through a short diagnostic phase.
 Monash's motivation guidance explicitly endorses repetition during elimination because it protects adherence.
 The 7-day low FODMAP meal plan works fine on repeat for several weeks.

 Don't let perfect be the enemy of good